ajseidle/Solar-Panel-Detection-Model/README.md

 ## How to Run

 pip install -r requirements.txt
-python src/pipelines/general_control.py
+python general_control.py

-> Note: Update file paths in `config.py` before running.
+> Note: Update dataset and file paths in `config.py` before running.

+> Note: This project was initially developed and executed in Google Colab.

 ---